curtispuetz/pypp-docs/docs/lang_features/for_loops.md

 ## Enumerate, Zip, and Reversed

 - Enumerate, zip, and reversed can only be used in for loops (i.e. you cannot assign the result of calling one of them to a variable)
-- Enumerate, zip, and reversed can be about 2.5, 5, and 10 times slower, respectively, than using `range`
-    - In many practical cases, there is no noticeable performance difference
 - The Python 'start' argument for enumerate is not supported
+- I have benchmarked usage of these against typical C++ for loops involing a `list` (or `std::vector`) of integers and found no noticable performance difference ([source code](https://github.com/curtispuetz/pypp-cpp-dev/blob/67ec011dbd407d8ff195f461bf85f3f9e503a229/benchmarks/loops.cpp))

 ## Range